bietthu27/bitcoincz/GUIDE.md

 The file will be saved in the data application folder.
 For Mac users in the rootfolder.

-To import your walletaddress private keys (GXX, BZX) at once in the your GXX, BZX desktop wallet:
+To import your walletaddress private keys (GXX, BZX) at once in the your BCZ desktop wallet:

 Go to **_Tools -> Debug Console_**.